aurore-bit/SediQuest/README.md

-# 🧬 How to Run SediQuest
+# SediQuest

-This pipeline is a reimplementation of the Vernot et al. (2021) workflow.
-It aims to extract human reads from capture data to perform population and contamination studies.
+This pipeline is a friendly-user implementation of the Vernot et al. (2021) workflow.
+It aims to extract human reads from capture data to perform further analysis.

 ---